nicholaswilde/recipes/docs/vegetarian/spinach-and-feta-filo-pie.md

 ### Step 7

-Arrange 4 sheets of filo in a large rectangle on the greaseproof paper, overlapping at the edges, so that it’s almost covering the greaseproof.
+Arrange 4 sheets of [filo][1] in a large rectangle on the greaseproof paper, overlapping at the edges, so that it’s almost covering the greaseproof.

 ### Step 8